rkhamis/0-orchestrator/docs/setup/dev.md

 This blueprint will install the **auto discovery service** which will auto discover all G8OS nodes that were setup to connect to the same ZeroTier network.

-Alternatively you can also manually add a G8OS node to the resource pool with following blueprint:
+Alternatively you can also manually add a G8OS node to the 0 Rest AP Iwith following blueprint:

 ```
 node.g8os__525400123456: